EWSimRacing/CrewChief_AppManager/README.md

 ---

 ## What is this?
-Crew Chief Auto Manager automatically starts and closes Crew Chief when you run supported racing sims—no extra clicks, no background clutter.
+Crew Chief App Manager automatically starts and closes Crew Chief when you run supported racing sims—no extra clicks, no background clutter.

 - Detects your sim when it launches
 - Auto-starts Crew Chief